Table of Contents

 '((gtags :variables gtags-enable-by-default t)))

-This variable can also be set as a file-local or directory-local variable for additional control per project.
+This variable can also be set as a file-local or directory-local variable for additional control on a per project basis.

-Before using the gtags, remember to create a GTAGS database by the following methods:
+Before using gtags, remember to create a GTAGS database by one of the following methods:

-• From within Emacs, runs the command helm-gtags-create-tags, which is bound to SPC m g c.
-If the language is not directly supported by GNU Global, you can choose ctags or pygments as a backend to generate tag database.
+• From within Emacs, run either counsel-gtags-create-tags or helm-gtags-create-tags, which are bound to SPC m g C. If the language is not directly supported by GNU Global, you can choose ctags or pygments as a backend to generate the database.

 cd /path/to/project/root